 Student life and support services is a hub of information about childcare, counselling, and student grievances.

 If English isn't your first language, communication can be difficult.
-A Monash University English language course can help.
+English Connect has a range of courses and workshops to improve your English while you study.
+If you need help getting started, a Monash University English language course can help.

 If you're struggling with money, find out about financial assistance.